Urist-McDeveloper/nbody/README.md

 ## TODO list

 - [ ] Select optimal VkPhysicalDevice, not the first one in the list
-- [ ] Write Vulkan renderer so that particle data never has to leave GPU
 - [ ] Allow setting simulation parameters through command line arguments
 - [ ] Write tests that actually test something
+- [ ] Figure out why the simulation keeps freezing along with the rest of my desktop

 Done: